antor44/livestream_video/README.md

 #### **Understanding Whisper.cpp Quantization and GPU Acceleration**

-Whisper.cpp is an AI inference engine that leverages **integer quantization** to deliver excellent accuracy with minimal performance overhead.
+Whisper.cpp is an AI inference engine that leverages integer quantization to deliver excellent accuracy, close to floating point models.
 In contrast, **floating-point quantization** is often preferred in other AI applications, **FP4** can also achieve excellent accuracy despite its extremely low precision, thanks to a new software design by NVIDIA that optimizes training in conjunction with its **Blackwell GPU architecture** (as seen in the **RTX 5000 series**).

 **Whisper.cpp uses INTEGER quantization (INT), not floating-point (FP):**
 - `Q8_0` → **INT8** (8-bit integers)